 2020 has indeed proven that anything can change in a snap, but it also shows us that there’s no need to worry about the future because we have little to no control over it.
 By now, you should be living in the moment.
 Appreciate the present moment and learn to just soak in what you have right now rather than worrying about the future or thinking of what you could have done better in the past.

 Allow Yourself to Feel

-When you have certain emotions towards a situation, let your self go through this emotions because this is how you can accept your reality.
+When you have certain emotions towards a situation, let yourself go through these emotions because this is how you can accept your reality.
 For instance, if you need to grieve, then go through grief.
 Feel it so you can get it over with.
-And if you’re feeling happy, take that happiness, amplify it so you can really live in the moment and enjoy the high that you’re getting from this emotion.
+And if you’re feeling happy, take that happiness, amplify it so you can really live in the moment and enjoy the high you’re getting from this emotion.

 Stop and Pay Attention

 Be grateful for everything.
-You don’t want to go as far as comparing your life to those who are unfortunate but if that’s what it takes for you appreciate the present moment more, then you can do it.
+You don’t want to go as far as comparing your life to those who are unfortunate, but if that’s what it takes for you to appreciate the present moment more, then you can do it.
 Because in reality, someone is doing worse than you right now.
-As long as you have a roof over your head, food in your plate and the ability to make a living, then you have more than enough to live for.
+As long as you have a roof over your head, food on your plate, and the ability to make a living, then you have more than enough to live for.

 Being online really takes a toll on our mental health.
-Social media is a great tool for communicating and maintaining relationships but what we don’t know is how ungrateful we become of our present lives because of how we see others portray their own.
+Social media is a great tool for communicating and maintaining relationships.
+Still, we don’t know how ungrateful we become of our present lives because of how we see others portray their own.
 Disconnect from the internet a couple of hours a day and give your digital routine a rest.
 Go outside, appreciate nature and soak up the sun.

 Remember that your happiness doesn’t really depend on what you have, how you look like, what your career is, and factors like this.
 There are a lot of successful and rich people who still find it hard to be happy.
 Happiness comes from within and starts by living in the moment.